NatanAmorim/my-configs/README.md

 This repository is for sharing my personal setup.
 Ideas and patches are appreciated, but keep it simple.

-## Quick Start

-Here's evething I use to configure:
-* Windows 10
-* Ubuntu (19.04)

 ## Pull Requests

 1. Clearly describe what you aim to add or fix.
-3. Try to minimize code changes and use existing style/functions.
+2. Try to minimize code changes and use existing style/functions.

 ## Fixing Bugs